 Scour the internet for job boards that are listing internships.

 Start your own LinkedIn profile.
 There are a lot of job boards online.
-There is no need for you to go each and every company job posting board because some sites collate all of these postings.
+There is no need for you to go to each and every company job posting board because some sites collate all of these postings.
 However, if you want to stand out, you should think about researching more about the company you wish to become an intern at.
-Try to update your professional profile, and fill-in entries that you think would stand out to your prospect companies.
+Try to update your professional profile, and fill in entries that you think would stand out to your prospect companies.

 Go to job fairs.

 Job fairs can give you great opportunities.
 Volunteer with organizations and connect with those who matter!
-With job fairs, there is less pressure to choose a company on-the-spot: you can buy yourself some time to weigh-in on your options, and ask important questions early on.
-You’ll know decision makers, recruiters, and organizers that can lead you to the internship of your dreams.
+With job fairs, there is less pressure to choose a company on the spot: you can buy yourself some time to weigh in on your options, and ask important questions early on.
+You’ll know decision-makers, recruiters, and organizers that can lead you to the internship of your dreams.

 Contact professional organizations.